digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 -->

+---

-# Definition: Byte (1/2)
+# Definition: Byte

 A __byte__ is a discrete-length grouping of bits.

 __Example: 00000111__

-This byte represents the decimal number 7.
+This byte has a discrete length of 8.

 A byte's length can determine how many distinct byte values can be represented.